jvamosi/Diversibee/README.md

 ## Getting Started

-Simply open `index.html` in your browser to see what we've got so far.
+Clone the project to your local machine, and open `index.html` in your browser to see what we've got so far.

 ## Get Involved